goauthentik/authentik/website/docs/core/applications.md

 slug: /applications
 ---

 Applications in authentik are the other half of providers.
 They exist in a 1-to-1 relationship, each application needs a provider and every provider can be used with one application.
+Starting with authentik 2023.5, applications can use multiple providers, to augment the functionality of the main provider.
+For more information, see [Backchannel providers](#backchannel-providers).

-Applications are used to configure and separate the authorization / access control and the appearance in the Library page.
+Applications are used to configure and separate the authorization / access control and the appearance in the _My applications_ page.

 ## Authorization